Lyro7/Compute-Raytracer/README.md

 ## 🏗️ Architecture & Tech Stack

 This project is built on a robust C++ architecture designed for high-performance computing.
+The architecture emphasizes a clear separation between scene management, GPU data representation, and compute-based rendering.

 ### System Flow